Nama/SuckControl/README.md

   * Click on Save and go back to the main view

 ### Important Notes
-* You can make SuckControl autostart with the task scheduler of Windows.
+* You can make SuckControl autostart with the task scheduler of Windows
-* Sliders of controls are disabled if the controls are in an enabled rule
+* Sliders of the fans are disabled if the fans are in an active rule
-* Slider position/value isn't saved.
-That's only for testing purposes
 * Changes in the config.json are only active after a restart of SuckControl
 * Rules show only one fan, not all associated with the rule
 * AMD Radeon 5000 and newer can't be controlled by LHM